mmatyas/pegasus-docs/docs/user-guide/platform-linux.md

 !!! info "Odroid"
     On Odroid, you may also have to install the Mali fbdev libraries (`mali-fbdev`), if they are missing.

+!!! help "Green videos"
+    There have been reports of green video screens with certain Linux distros, caused by `gstreamer1.0-vaapi`.
+Removing that package seems to fix the issue.

 ## Raspbian